LLM-as-Judge Metric Templates

 llm_answer_relevancy

-Description: Given a Question and an Answer, determine if the Answer is relevant to the Question.
+Description: Judge if the answer is relevant to the question

 Classes: